 “Oland, do you see the orange?”

-Oland sat forward and looked widely to his left.
-He scanned the bookshelves.
-With apprehension he glanced at Dr. Venier.
+Oland sat forward and looked widely to his left, scanning the bookshelves.
+He shot an apprehensive glance at his questioner.

 “Oland,” Dr. Venier said, “I have placed an orange on the table.
 Do you see it?”

-“Pick the orange up, please,” the doctor said.
-He gazed at his own overcoat, plaid, hanging just inside the door.
+“Pick the orange up, please.”
+The doctor gazed at his overcoat, new and plaid, hanging just inside the door.
 Oland, he had learned, grew nervous under any sort of pressure.
-Within the periphery of his vision, he saw his patient reach for the orange, and grasp it.
+From the corner of an eye, he saw his patient reach for the orange, and grasp it.

 “Oland, do you believe in the orange?”